stratdev3/SimpleW/documentation/simplew/docs/addons/helper-razor.md

         [Route("GET", "/index")]
         public object Index() {
-            // the model can for strongly type or anonymous like in this example var model =  new { Title = "Home", H1 = "Welcome" };
+            // the model can be strongly typed or anonymous like in this example var model =  new { Title = "Home", H1 = "Welcome" };
             return View("Home/Index", model);
         }